jaco/compit_nano_color_2_esphome/README.md

 Entities names are in Polish, as far as I can tell this ecosystem is available only in Poland.

+This controller is used in ventilation units by Polish manufacturers, in my case it's ECS Piotr Paruszewski / o3ozon.

 <img src="/ha.png" width=300>
 <img src="/ha-debug.png" width=300>